 Empress of Canada offered regularly scheduled Transatlantic crossings between the UK and Quebec Canada (Liverpool - Montreal).
 Like all CP liners, Empress of Canada was UK-flagged.
 After 121 Transatlantic crossings (RepositionCruises.com) and 82 Canadian cruises, Empress of Canada arrived in Liverpool on November 23, 1971, with which the regular Liverpool-Canada service was terminated.
 On December 17 (1971) the liner was laid up in Port Tilbury-London.

 In 1995 was created Royal Olympic Cruise Lines as a merger of Epirotiki Line and Sun Line.
-In 2000, all scheduled voyages were canceled and the vessel was laid up in Piraeus (Athens, Greece).
-In 2001, the ship (named Apollon) re-entered service for short-breaks (3- and 4-day cruises) roundtrip from homeport Piraeus.
-In 2003, the 42-year-old liner was laid up again, and soon sold for scrap.
+In 2000, all scheduled voyages were canceled and the vessel was laid up in Port Piraeus-Athens Greece.
+In 2001, the ship (renamed "Apollon") re-entered service for short-breaks (3-4-day) roundtrips from homeport Piraeus.
+In 2003, the 42-years-old liner was laid up again, and soon sold for scrap.